quicwg/load-balancers/draft-duke-quic-load-balancers.md

 Modulus.
 The Modulus is unique to each server, but the others MUST be global.

 For Stream Cipher CID Routing, this consists of the Server ID, Server ID Length, Key, and Nonce Length.
 The Server ID is unique to each server, but the others MUST be global.
+The authentication token MUST be distributed out of band for this algorithm to operate.

 For Block Cipher CID Routing, this consists of the Server ID, Server ID Length, Key, and Zero-Padding Length.
 The Server ID is unique to each server, but the